ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 refactoring.
 Values of type `result` and `Either.t` can be translated back and forth, and appling both translations one after the other, in any order, returns to the starting value.
-Nethertheless, this doesn't mean `result` should be used in place of `Either.t`, or vise versa.
-Naming things matters, as punned by Phil Karlton famous quote:
+Nethertheless, this doesn't mean `result` should be used in place of `Either.t`, or vice versa.
+Naming things matters, as punned by Phil Karlton's famous quote:

 > There are only two hard things in Computer Science: cache invalidation and
 > naming things.